Back To My Work

 Ideate.
 3

+Using insights from my research, I generated ideas and created paper wireframes to explore redesign options.
+I combined the best aspects of multiple screen versions into one.
+I prioritised a donation-focused user flow above the fold on the homepage.
 Data showed users, like those in Kenya, preferred donating over purchasing, they likely found the eco-friendly menstrual pads too costly.
-I prioritised donating above the fold on the homepage, which offered flexibility in charitable giving.
-Compared to paying a fixed price like their menstrual pads products.
+I prioritised donating, which offered flexibility in charitable giving, compared to paying a fixed price like their menstrual pads.

+Using insights from my research, I generated ideas and created paper wireframes to explore redesign options.
+I combined the best aspects of multiple screen versions into one.
+I prioritised a donation-focused user flow above the fold on the homepage.
 Data showed users, like those in Kenya, preferred donating over purchasing, they likely found the eco-friendly menstrual pads too costly.
-I prioritised donating above the fold on the homepage, which offered flexibility in charitable giving.
-Compared to paying a fixed price like their menstrual pads products.
+I prioritised donating, which offered flexibility in charitable giving, compared to paying a fixed price like their menstrual pads.

 Key design areas: